cmdalbem/ciclomapa/docs/SEO_PLAN.md

 The app now keeps slug URLs (`/:city` and `/:city/routes`) and appends `?lat=&lng=&z=` for shareable map state.
 Canonical is set dynamically to the slug URL when the route slug is in the governed catalog.
 Remaining SEO gap: limited crawlable city-specific HTML content (map is still canvas-heavy) and no explicit noindex/404 policy for unknown slugs.

+Note: this is now equally important for “AI search”/LLM discovery.
+Many AI agents ingest raw HTML (or a simplified “reader” view) and extract short snippets; they benefit from stable canonicals, fewer duplicate URL variants, and visible, quotable text blocks with clear sources.

 ### Goals

 1. **Governed slug list** — known cities (or allowed slugs) with optional Nominatim query / display name overrides. **Current behavior:** known slugs are canonicalized; unknown slugs still resolve as open slugs for UX/shareability.